 Wix has beautiful and stunning templates

 Templates for Weebly have always been an improvement point that they’re working on.
-Weebly is releasing more and more templates, but not as fast as Wix, and their designs are definitely not as beautiful as templates from Wix.
+Weebly is releasing more and more templates, but not as fast as Wix.
+Their designs are definitely not as beautiful as templates from Wix, but they’re catching up.

 But if we look beyond the design surface, and search a bit deeper, this is not as straightforward comparison as you think….
 It’s definitely not a “slam dunk” victory for Wix….